 Once changes to the original default layouts are saved, the only way to recover them is to delete the workspace config file from your Layouts folder

 To save the changes made to default workspaces, do one of the following:

 - Click the Workspace menu icon and select Save Changes to this Workspace

 - Select Window > Workspaces > Save Changes to this Workspace

 You can dock panels together, move them into or out of groups, and undock them so they float above the application window.
 As you drag a panel, drop zones—areas onto which you can move the panel—become highlighted.
 The drop zone you choose determines where the panel is inserted, and whether it docks or groups with other panels.

 Docking zones exist along the edges of a panel, group, or window.
-Docking a panel places it adjacent to the existing group, resizing all groups to accommodate the new panel.
+Docking a panel places it near the existing group, resizing all groups to accommodate the new panel.